 For example, Stan Hywet Hall, home of the first AA meeting took place in 1935, is less than 1 mile away, and residents will have the opportunity to volunteer at Stan Hywet, a public country estate.
 After completing the 6-week program residents will be encouraged to return to work or school or seek employment.
 While it is expected that many residents will wish to return to high powered jobs, less demanding jobs often work better in early recovery.
 Since recovery is primary, residents must develop their work/school/volunteer schedules around treatment and recovery meetings.

-It is not the job of Hull House staff to dictate how residents live their lives.
-Instead, the model we will use is based on empowering residents to make the best decisions for themselves, to create the life they want for themselves.
-Since we know that good decision making is challenging in early recovery, the house manager will work closely with each resident and her outside treatment team to offer guidance, support and assistance as needed and accepted.
+It is not the job of Hull House staff to dictate how participants live their lives.
+Instead, the model we will use is based on empowering participants to make the best decisions for themselves, to create the life they want for themselves.
+Since we know that good decision-making is challenging in early recovery, the house manager will work closely with each resident and her outside treatment team to offer guidance, support and assistance as needed and accepted.

 Many people newly in recovery are on a variety of medications.
 Hull House staff cannot administer meds.
-However, we will lock them up for safety reasons and we can monitor residents taking them.
+However, we will lock them up for safety reasons, and we can monitor participants taking them.
 Taking meds as prescribed is critical to recovery and the house manager will oversee compliance.